 Step 1: Figure out which disability plans or programs you qualify for

-There are several types of disability benefits plans and programs in Canada.
+The first step in applying for disability benefits is finding out what benefits you qualify for.
+In Canada, there are several types of disability benefits plans and programs.
 Each has its own criteria for eligibility; you don’t have the automatic right to receive any one of these benefits.

-Before making a disability claim, your first step is to take stock of the possible disability benefits that you might qualify for.
+Before making a disability claim, your first step is taking stock of the possible disability benefits you might qualify for.
 It’s possible you may qualify for more than one disability benefit.